 Give verbal encouragement when the pup eats

-Your pet is similar to humans at not wanting to eat the same thing every day.
 Different taste sensations will help to alleviate the chance of boredom by giving variety to many meals, especially if the seasonings will not upset the puppy’s tummy while they add to nutrition.

-Make mealtime fun by giving encouragement and your company, which will make mealtime “yappetizing” for your beloved four-legged family member when the pup is one of those who likes to have you nearby to provide an approving audience.
-Your pup will really appreciate meals that can be looked forward to with relish.
+Make mealtime fun by giving encouragement and your company, which will make mealtime “yappetizing” for four-legged family members who like to have you nearby.

 These are great tips!